History of The Thomas Kilmann Conflict Mode Instrument

 There is no single best way to handle every conflict.
 Each of the five conflict-handling modes has its own sets of benefits and costs.
 Each can be highly effective if used properly in the right circumstance.
 The key to successfully utilizing each conflict is based on knowing when to use each mode, and then having the skills to perform each mode well.
 The skill of your performance in each conflict-handling mode relies on your ability to recognize the benefits of a mode while also being able to minimize its cost.

-The list of benefits and costs of each conflict-handling mode are as follows:
+The list of benefits and costs of each conflict-handling mode, along with related tips and feedback are as follows:

 Benefits of Competing: